kylstvn/CCNA-200-301-Notes/01-Network-Devices/Quiz.md

 - In this case, your friend's phone provided the file to your iPhone.

 #### Wrong Answers:
-A client
+A Client
 - In this case your iPhone, not your friend's iPhone, is functioning as a client.
 - A client accesses a service, it does not provide service.

-A local area network
+A Local area network
 - An end host like an iPhone does not function as a local area network (LAN) by itself.
 It can, however, be a part of a local are network.

+## Question 3
+### What is your computer or smartphone functioning as while you watch this video?

+#### Answer:
+A Client
+- Your device is receiving a service from YouTube's servers.
+Therefore, it is functioning as a client.

+#### Wrong Answers:
+A Server
+- Your device is receiving a service, not providing one, so it is not functioning as a server.

+An End host
+- Although your device is an end host, that does not describe its function.
+Both servers and clients are end hosts in a network.

+## Question 4
+### Your company wants to purchase some network hardware to connect its separate networks together.
+What kind of network device is appropriate?

+#### Answer:
+A Router
+- A router is a device that is designed to connect and forward network traffic between multiple networks.

+#### Wrong Answers:
+A Firewall
+- Although a firewall can connect multiple networks together, its real purpose is to monitor and control traffic as it enters and exits the network.

+A Host
+- The term 'host' can refer to any type of network node.

+A LAN
+- LAN stands for Local Area Network.
+A LAN is not a network device itself.

+## Question 5
+### Your company wants to upgrade its old network firewall that has been in use for several years to one that provides more advanced functions.
+What kind of firewall should they purchase?